Skip to content

 };

-• In the ISR, use release: ensures the write to data completes before ready is set to true
+• In ISR: Use release to ensure the write to data completes before ready=true

 Classic Pattern: Atomic Counter